Wrong side of the law: 125 cops charged with criminal offending

 Figures provided to the Herald under the Official Information Act reveal that from 2015 to 2019 125 constabulary staff have been before the courts accused of criminal offending.

-The figures provided by police were from 2015 to 2019 so it's likely that number is higher when 2020 information is factored in.
+The figures provided by police were from 2015 to 2019 so that number is likely higher when 2020 information is factored in.

 That information was not provided to the Herald.